 Payroll growth rate 3.50%

-Salary increases 3.25% to 19.50% varying by years of service/plan
+Salary increases 3.25% to 4.50% varying by years of service/plan

-Discount rate 3.58% and 3.95% for the 6/30/19 and 6/30/18 valuations
+Discount rate 2.38%

 Healthcare cost trend rates:

 Medical 6.0% graded to 4.5% over 4 years

 Prescription drug 3.0%

 Dental and Part B 4.5%

 Administrative expense 3.0%

-Mortality rates for the State Employees OPEB Plan were based on the RP-2000 Healthy Annuitant Mortality Table for male rates projected 15 years (set back 2 years) and female rates projected 25 years (set back one year) under Scale AA.
+Mortality rates for the State Employees OPEB Plan were based on the RP-2014 Mortality Tables for pre-retirement, healthy annuitant and disabled annuitants projected to 2020 under Scale BB.

-The discount rate used to measure the total OPEB liability for SEOPEBP was 3.58%.
+The discount rate used to measure the total OPEB liability for SEOPEBP was 2.38%.
 The projection of cash flows used to determine the discount was performed in accordance with GASB pronouncements.
 On December 20, 2019, there was a change in law, which repealed the excise "Cadillac" tax.
 The OPEB valuation has not taken this into account; this may have an impact on future OPEB obligations.